Archive

 The Stochastic Hill Climbing algorithm is a Stochastic Optimization algorithm and is a Local Optimization algorithm (contrasted to Global Optimization).
 It is a direct search technique, as it does not require derivatives of the search space.
 Stochastic Hill Climbing is an extension of deterministic hill climbing algorithms such as Simple Hill Climbing (first-best neighbor), Steepest-Ascent Hill Climbing (best neighbor), and a parent of approaches such as Parallel Hill Climbing and Random-Restart Hill Climbing.

-Within the framework of the course “Software Engineering II – Laboratory” (Department of Informatics and Communications, T.E.I of Serres) we developed as a semester assignment an application for the management of hotel businesses.
+Within the framework of the course “Software Engineering II – Laboratory” (Department of Informatics and Communications, T.E.I. of Central Macedonia) we developed as a semester assignment an application for the management of hotel businesses.

 Both the graphical user interface (GUI) and the application were implemented with Qt while the database in SQLite.
 More specifically, the end user can perform through this application functions such as: processing of customers / rooms, booking rooms, search rooms / customers, inventory of hotel services offered to customers, central management for the correct operation of the hotel, central management of the cost of services provided, as well as adding new users and system administrators to the system.